Bong Joon Ho: 2019–present: Parasite and Mickey 17

-Bong and stars at an 2019 press event for Parasite.
+Bong and stars at a 2019 press event for Parasite.

 In 2019, Bong directed the South Korean film Parasite, a dark comedy thriller about a poor family that infiltrates a wealthy household by gaining employment as unrelated staff members.
 The film premiered at the 2019 Cannes Film Festival, where it won the Palme d'Or, becoming the first Korean film to receive the award and the first film to do so with a unanimous vote since Blue Is the Warmest Colour at the 2013 Cannes Film Festival.
 On June 16, 2019, the film won the $60,000 Sydney Film Prize at the Sydney Film Festival where it was in competition alongside 11 features from countries such as North Macedonia, Brazil and Spain, and Australian entrants Mirrah Foulkes (for Judy and Punch) and Ben Lawrence (for Hearts and Bones).

 Parasite was released in South Korea by CJ Entertainment on May 30, 2019, and in the United States by Neon on October 11, 2019.
 It received unanimous critical acclaim and earned $266 million at the worldwide box office, becoming Bong's highest-grossing release.
 On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 99% based on 451 reviews, with a weighted average of 9.37/10.
 The site's critical consensus reads: "An urgent, brilliantly layered look at timely social themes, Parasite finds writer-director Bong Joon Ho in near-total command of his craft."
 On Metacritic, the film has a score of 97 out of 100, based on 56 critics, indicating "universal acclaim".
 Regarding motivation of the film's creation, Bong hoped that he would live a comfortable life, however he was disappointed several times in reality.
 He wanted to express the anxiety, sadness, and deep fear that came from reality of life via his film.